When spotting the smooth and shiny foliage of a colorful coprosma, it’s only a matter of seconds before my client asks ‘What IS that plant?’

 Finding foliage with smooth and reflective surfaces isn’t always easy, which is just one of the reasons why I’m such a fan of these evergreen shrubs.

 Contrast the mirror-like foliage with a nearby rough and crinkly Leatherleaf Viburnum or Rodgersia, and the result will be a textural delight.

-Alas, they’d be perfect if they were just a little hardier, able to survive cold, cold winters.
+Alas, these jewel-like evergreen shrubs would be perfect if they were just a little hardier, able to survive cold, cold winters.

 Coprosma ‘Pink Splendor’

 This is my go-to shrub when I want something to put on a colorful performance throughout the year.

 ‘Pink Splendor’ grows to 5’x5′ (though I usually see it closer to 3’x3′ in my area.)